IPS (Retina Display / Gorilla Glass / Gyroscope / Accelerometer / Proximity Sensor / Ambient Light Sensor)

 The battery, meanwhile, is mediocre.
 Depending on your usage habits, you should last through the day.
 You can't open up the back, so buying a second battery is out of the question.
 But you may want to pick up a car charger or another cord, since, you know, you can't use those old ones now.
 To help conserve power, turn off 4G and lower the display brightness.
 Those two alone suck up a lot of juice.

-The iPhone 5 doesn't offer surprises or break new ground.
-It's not bad -- in fact, it's still better than most.
-But it's not the disruptive device we've come to expect from Apple.
-Is that unfair?
-Yes.
-But other companies aren't held to the same standard.
+The iPhone 5 is another superior product, but it's not the disruptive device I've come to expect from Apple.
+Is that fair?
+No, but other companies aren't held to the same standard.
 It is, after all, the iPhone.
-Overall, Apple succeeded in making another superior product -- but it played it safe and didn't break any molds.
-If you're an Apple fan, it's a no-brainer.
+Still, it's one of the best devices out there and if you're an Apple fan, it's a no-brainer.
 You'll love it, just like everything else out of Cupertino.
 It's a wonderful device.
 But the competition just got a lot closer. ♦

 - New York Times